Department of Agricultural Sciences

 AG 3345.
 Livestock Selection and Evaluation.

-Detailed consideration of the factors involved in the selection and evaluation of beef cattle, sheep, swine, rabbits, goats, and chickens.
+This course is a detailed consideration of the factors involved in the selection and evaluation of beef cattle, sheep, swine, rabbits, goats, and chickens.
 Emphasis will be placed on the care, grooming and exhibition of livestock projects.
-(Junior and Senior standing only) Prerequisite: AG 1445 with a grade of "D" or better.
+Prerequisite: AG 1301 with a grade of "C" or better.

 Grade Mode: Standard Letter